 You can see fine examples of architecture from every period from late Saxon onwards within the city – many of which belong to the University of Oxford and its colleges.
 Oxford’s complex history has given rise to its unique character.
 Some parts of the city have winding medieval lanes, while others have wide boulevards of Georgian houses, and others are modern housing estates.

-However, Oxford is also a modern and forward-looking city.
-It is one of the most culturally diverse in the United Kingdom and home to not only two universities, but also motor manufacturing, education, publishing and a large number of science and technology-based companies.
+Oxford today is a modern and forward-looking city.
+It is one of the most culturally diverse in the United Kingdom and home to not only two universities, but also several hospitals, motor manufacturing, education, publishing and a large number of science and technology-based companies.

 Oxford is one of the greenest cities in the south of England with extensive parkland and meadows within the city boundaries.
 It is surrounded by rolling countryside – the Cotswolds, Chilterns and North Wessex Downs and the rivers Thames and Cherwell run through it.
 The need to move cattle across these rivers gave the city its original Saxon name Oxenaforda meaning ‘ford of the oxen’ in around 900AD.